 In a time when companies were providing essentially the same thing year after year, Upper Deck jumped in the game and changed everything.
 1989 Upper Deck Baseball inaugurated the addition of something different, a hologram.
 Not only was this an incredibly attractive addition to the flip side of a baseball card, it made counterfeiting much more difficult.
-More, these cards feature quality more superior than that of the times competitors.
+More, these cards feature quality more superior than that of the time’s competitors.
 With white card stock and classic field green front side bars, the design still presents a sleek approach to sports card manufacturing.
 In addition to the already impressive contents captured within these shiny silver foil packages are found hologram stickers.
 Other companies throw some gum at the market while Upper Deck included free hologram stickers.

 On a more personal note, I can remember ripping through packs specifically for the stickers.
 Mainly the 1990 version of this product because at the time, I couldn’t afford the 1989 release you see here as everyone was chasing the Griffey RC and premiums were held way above my $2/wk allowance.
 Anyway, regarding these fun holographic stickers, I used to place them all over my storage boxes and the like.